The SBA’s Forgiveness Portal is NOW OPEN and Accepting Forgiveness Applications.

 The Lending Bank and or the SBA reserves the right to require more information.
 There will be NO forgiveness if the documentation is not presented and accepted.

-Your Lending Bank will then have 60 days to reply on whether or not you qualify for loan forgiveness, and the SBA has 90 days to approve your loan forgiveness.
+Your Lending Bank will then have 60 days to reply on whether or not you qualify for loan forgiveness, and the SBA has 90 days to approve your loan forgiveness and fund the payoff.

 Please refer back to this page often as we will continue to update it as new guidance becomes available from the SBA and the Department of Treasury.